paulbellmann/placez/README.md

 ![web screenshot](screenshots/screenshot_01.png)

+## Test it out

+* [Demo](https://placez.herokuapp.com/) – Try this demo and test by yourself.
+Either create a new user or try demo and pw helloworld

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.